bitcoin-sv/arc/doc/README.md

 ARC is a transaction processor for Bitcoin.
 It consists of four microservices: [API](#API), [Metamorph](#Metamorph), [BlockTx](#BlockTx) and [Callbacker](#Callbacker), which are all described below.

-All the microservices are written in Go, and use grpc and protobufs for internal communications.
+All the microservices are written in Go, and use gRPC and Protobuf for internal communications.

 All the microservices are designed to be horizontally scalable, and can be deployed on a single machine or on multiple machines.
 Each one has been programmed with a store interface and various databases can be used to store data.
 The default store is sqlite3, but any database that implements the store interface can be used.

 ## Extended format

 For optimal performance, ARC uses a custom format for transactions.
 This format is called the extended format, and is a superset of the raw transaction format.
-The extended format includes the satoshis and scriptPubKey for each input, which makes it possible to validate the transaction without having to download the parent transactions.
+The extended format includes the satoshis and scriptPubKey for each input, which makes it possible for ARC to validate the transaction without having to download the parent transactions.
 In most cases the sender already has all the information from the parent transaction, as this is needed to sign the transaction.

 The extended format has been described in detail in [BIP-239](BIP-239).